JYMarz/Lumix_wifi_tether/README.md

 The third is the port number on which the handshake with the camera is made (see the doc), by default, it is 60606

-Parameter number 4 is â€œtrueâ€� if you intend to use Bluetooth, â€œfalseâ€� otherwise.
+Parameter number 4 is true if you intend to use Bluetooth, false otherwise.

-Parameter number 5 is â€œtrueâ€� if you are using Yolo detection, â€œfalseâ€� otherwise.
+Parameter number 5 is true if you are using Yolo detection, false otherwise.

-Parameter 6 is â€œtrueâ€� if you want to connect to the camera, â€œfalseâ€� just for test purposes.
+Parameter 6 is true if you want to connect to the camera, false just for test purposes.

 You must pass the parameters in this order.